nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

 In more complex setups, integrating Filebeat into the system can be beneficial.
 Filebeat can read logs from files and either forward them to Logstash for advanced processing or send them directly to Elasticsearch when advanced log content processing is unnecessary.
 For more information, refer to the [Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/current/index.html).

-###### 5.1.1.2 Using the GELF input plugin
+###### 5.1.1.3 Using the GELF input plugin

 The [gelf input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-gelf.html) enables Logstash to receive logs in GELF (Graylog Extended Log Format) format over the network.

-This method is commonly used for Docker containers and is recommended for the Harmony AP Docker image.
+By using this method, you can digest any logs produced by any Docker container that uses the GELF logging driver.
+This method is only suitable for the Docker image of Harmony AP.

 Example configuration for receiving GELF logs: